lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 The current implementation works with Clang 3.6.

+## Prerequisites

+Since InstCov uses uuid, you need to install uuid-dev in linux-based environments.

+## Implementation choices

-## Implementation Choices Theoretically, there are three possible implementation
+Theoretically, there are three possible implementation strategies:
-strategies:

 * Source-to-source transformation, which means to insert new text into the original source code;